progit/progit/en/02-git-basics/01-chapter2.markdown

 	Option	Description
 	-p	Show the patch introduced with each commit.
+	--word-diff	Show the patch in a word diff format.
 	--stat	Show statistics for files modified in each commit.
 	--shortstat	Display only the changed/insertions/deletions line from the --stat command.
 	--name-only	Show the list of files modified after the commit information.